AD Bairro (basketball)

 Associação Desportiva do Bairro Craveiro Lopes, simply known as AD Bairro or ADESBA for short, is a basketball club based in the neighborhood of Craveiro Lopes, just west of the center of Praia on the island of Santiago, Cape Verde.
-The team is a member of the Santiago South Regional Basketball Association.
+The team is a member of the ACVB League and the Santiago South Regional Basketball Association.

 It is one of four sporting departments of ADESBA.
 The club won three national championship titles.
 Its current president is Carlos Sena Teixeira and the nickname is Canarinha, which is Portuguese for the little canary.

 History

 The basketball team was founded in 1975 when the country was becoming independent and was Bairro's second sports department.
 It was one of the first Cape Verdean basketball teams.

 AD Bairro (Craveiro Lopes) won their national competition title in the 2015 season and was the first basketball club to compete in the African competitions and finished eight in the 2015 FIBA Africa Clubs Champions Cup.
 AD Bairro was the next club to compete in the African competitions in any sport, the last appearance was Sporting Clube da Praia in soccer in 2009.